 Google’s strategies are indubitably farsighted but the organization’s powerful resources would make most of it feasible in the long term.

 The company expects to hire people aggressively, acquire more startups and invest heavily in its infrastructure to build the strengths of its resources and all these resources will work towards delivering the company’s strategy.

 Increasing revenue and profits in recent years also display that Google’s strategies have been feasible.

 Acceptability helps us evaluate strategies considering the outcomes of strategies and if they have actually met the expectations of stakeholders (Johnson et al, 2011).

-Google’s latest financial results as of first quarter of 2014 have disappointed investors and this shows that Google is struggling to fulfil stakeholder’s expectations of estimated growth.
+Google’s latest financial results as of the first quarter of 2014 have disappointed investors and this shows that Google is struggling to fulfil stakeholders’ expectations of estimated growth.

-Besides, Google’s strategy of diversifying its products portfolio is worrying its investors that the company is not focusing on the core part of their business i.e. advertising.
+Besides, Google’s strategy of diversifying its product portfolio is worrying its investors that the company is not focusing on the core part of its business i.e. advertising.

 Google’s stakeholders, however, have faith in the innovation of the company as the company has built a reputation for incredible achievements in the past.

 Google has seen some crucial changes in its focus, culture and strategy after its co-founder Larry Page succeeded Eric Schmidt as CEO of the company in April 2011.